ShadowFolk706/TypingBot/README.md

 - Let your terminal control your device

 Both using AI and not using AI work now.
 There are pauses randomly for ends of words, sentences, and paragraphs to further mimik a human typer.
 These can be toggled from input to input as well as AI mode and text informing the user that the bot is done typing.

+To Add:
+- „Revisions“
+    - Misspell words intentionally and then delete until the mistake and correct it